ryanp543/portfolio/_pages/aptmaker.md

 ## Features, Design, and Renders

+In the end, our final product had a handful of key features, which can be seen in the renders below.
+First, the workbench we built had interchangeable table top surfaces that would be fully seated into a magnetic cavity.
+Some example surfaces were measurement and ruler grids, a whiteboard, and an anti-static rubber surface for soldering.
+These surfaces could be swapped out and stored on the left leg of the workbench.
+Another feature was a built-in trash slot, the lid of which was flush with the interchangeable surfaces and could be lifted to allow for brushing the trash from the workbench surface into the slot.
+Lastly, while we didn't built them, we also intended for the workbench to come with roll-out cabinets for storage that also served as seating.
+These cabinets were designed to be built from sheet-bent metal, similar to IKEA furniture.
+Overall, this whole workbench was built so that it could be compactly fit (disassembled) into a rectangular box for convenient shipping.

 {% include gallery id="gallery4" caption="Renders of full assembly and features." %}

 {% include video id="1KKgBUuzeSHxnNFUtJGVVq23StoCTtUj1" provider="google-drive" %}

 ## Manufacturing

+The manufacturing was split between a couple of members in the group, and there were several "rough drafts" and proof-of-concept builds that we could give to potential users for more customer feedback.
+Our prototypes were made from MDF and plywood using a variety of woodworking tools.
+The trash slot had a chamfer that facilitated disposal of trash from the interchangeable surfaces, so the workbench table top (and the boards with cavities for different surfaces) had to be made on a large CNC router.

 {% include gallery id="gallery5" caption="The first rough draft prototype of the workbench." %}

 {% include video id="1yU8FrEWQt4TVm_TeubWukgcv8GstKHvH" provider="google-drive" %}

 ## Customer Testing

+As I mentioned before, this class was run to be a constant pursuit of customer feedback.
+We collected feedback for every stage: the idea conception, the product specifications, the sketches, the proof-of-concept models, the first prototype, and the final prototype.
+Our final product was even driven to RISD and left out in a lounge.
+It was tried out by more than 30 students!
+Below are some pictures and videos showing our rough and final prototypes in action.

 > "Super cool that you included the whiteboard!!
 I also really like the trash slot.
 It’s really cool to see a table that is built for the use cases of makers” - a potential customer